-Sheila Paulino is pre ballet, ballroom, swing, Latin, and wedding dance instructor.
-She has been teaching for the past 12 years.
-In those 12 years she has taught all ages at three different studios.
+Sheila Paulino is a ballet, ballroom, swing, Latin, and wedding dance instructor teaching various ages and levels.
+She has been teaching at the Park District since 2014.
 In 2005, she received her professional certification with DVIDA in ballroom and Latin dance and re-certifies every year.
 Her ballroom and Latin dance students have received numerous awards in multiple competitions.
 Sheila enjoys taking the pressure off brides and grooms on their big day and strongly believes anyone can dance.

 Rockie Veverka is the Recreation Supervisor who oversees the dance department for the District and currently teaches hip hop classes.
-For the past 12 years she has taught ballet, tap, jazz, hip hop and poms to various ages.
-In 2015, she began A Step Above Dance Company, the District’s competitive dance team.
-She began her dance training at La Danse Academie in Crest Hill, IL., and in 2007, travelled to Italy to perform in various cities with the school.
-She has received a bachelor’s degree in Communications from Aurora University where she was captain of the University cheer and dance team.
-She is currently a member of IPRA and is a part of the Cultural Arts committee.
-Essentially, Rockie believes that students should have the opportunity to learn and express themselves through dance regardless of age or experience level.
+She began working for the District in 2013 and has taught ballet, tap, jazz, hip hop and poms to various ages and levels.
+In 2015 she created A Step Above Dance Co., the District’s competitive dance company.
+She began her dance training at La Danse Academie in Crest Hill, IL., and in 2007, traveled Italy to perform in various cities.
+Rockie received a BA in Communications from Aurora University where she was captain of the University cheer and dance team.
+Above all, Rockie believes that dancers should have the opportunity to learn and express themselves through dance regardless of age or experience level.